Reach-avoid games for players with damped double integrator dynamics: Optimal Strategy in Defender-Winning Scenarios

-We provide illustrations of the complete attacker's dominance region in Fig.~\ref{fig:ADR}.
-If the attacker is static at start, $\mathcal{R}_{II}$ is region that it can not reach in a straight line in ADR.
-In Fig.~\ref{subfig:ADR4}, isochrones circumscribe and inscribe for one time, and $\mathcal{R}_{III}$ is a connected region.
-In Fig.~\ref{subfig:ADR}, isochrones circumscribe for three times before inscribe.
-The area isolated in $\mathcal{R}_{I}\cup\mathcal{R}_{II}$ corresponds to a part of $\mathcal{R}_{III}$, satisfying the first condition given in Theorem~\ref{thm:thirdADR}, while the other $\mathcal{R}_{III}$ region satisfies the second condition.
+We provide illustrations of the attacker's dominance region in Fig.~\ref{fig:ADR}.
+In this example, isochrones are externally tangent three times before being internally tangent.
+The area isolated in $\mathcal{R}_{I}\cup\mathcal{R}_{II}$ satisfies the first condition given in Theorem~\ref{thm:thirdADR}, while the other $\mathcal{R}_{III}$ region satisfies the second condition.

-$\mathcal{R}_{III}$ can only be reached by the attacker with strategy different from the optimal strategy in \eqref{eq:optimal_condition}.
-This indicates that \eqref{eq:optimal_condition} derived from Maximum Principle does not hold when the attacker tries to enter or pass $\mathcal{R}_{III}$.
-In the following part, we will discuss about the condition for a strategy to be optimal and the influence brought by the existence of $\mathcal{R}_{III}$.